RedisMadani/chatbot/README.md

-If you want to add an image section header to the GitHub README, you can use a suitable section title like "Screenshots" or "Application Preview."
-This section will provide visual representation of the chatbot application.
-Here's an updated version of the README with the added image section:

 # Chatbot Application

 This repository contains the source code for a chatbot application built using Visual Studio.
 The application utilizes the OpenAI API to generate responses and provide an interactive chat experience.